danielshaya/reactivejournal/README.md

 RxJournal augments the popular [RxJava](https://github.com/ReactiveX/RxJava) library by adding functionality to record and replay reactive streams.

-## Acknowlegments

-Special thanks to my friend and ex-collegue [Peter Lawrey](https://stackoverflow.com/users/57695/peter-lawrey) for inspiring me with his [Chronicle libraries](https://github.com/OpenHFT) which underpin RxJournal.

-To those behind [RxJava](https://github.com/ReactiveX/RxJava) in particular to [Tomasz Nurkiewicz](http://www.nurkiewicz.com) for his talks and book which opened my eyes to RxJava.

 ## Downloading the project

 ### Maven